hakutsuru/euler_001/README.md

 So let's not discourage anyone from hacking.
 But Project Euler wants us to share solutions only on their site, to discourage *cheaters* and enhance community discussion -- to this, I must chortle *nope*.

-I will not be promoting this repo, and it is not expected to be impress anyone.
+I will not be promoting this repo, and it is not expected to impress anyone.

 Project Euler — Problem 1
 --------------------------------------